bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   Set the ID.
 This is currently utilized by the SAMP block to set the default ID if it is not specifically set.

-+ wrap:left
-+ wrap:right

-  Set it so that the image, diagram, or a table should be placed inside a wrap figure such that the text should flow around it.

 + subfigure:1

   This option is used exclusively by "figure" float, although it might extend to